UDogg/starter_code_431w/README.md

 # Nittany University Hospital Web Portal

 ## Overview
 This project is a web portal built with Python, Flask, and SQLite that allows hospital staff to add and delete patient records.
-The application demonstrates front-end and back-end integration along with several enhanced features, including:
+The application demonstrates front-end (modest html) and back-end integration along with several enhanced features, including:
 - **Soft Deletion:** Instead of permanently removing records, patients are marked as inactive.
 - **Preservation of Original PIDs:** When a patient is deleted and later re-added, the original PID is reused.
 - **Clear Table Feature:** A "Clear Table" button allows marking all patients as inactive.
 - **Extra Credit – Bootstrap Integration:** Even though I love GSAP much more than Bootstrap, I decided to use it in this particular assignment.
 The user interface is enhanced using Bootstrap via CDN links for styling and modals, providing a modern look-and-feel with interactive components.

+### What is Soft Deletion?
+Instead of permanently deleting records, patients are marked inactive.
+When a patient is re-added, their original PID is retained.
+This is also like a history feature to retrieve a record of a patients existence even after they are deleted.

+### Why Soft Deletion?
+WHen I was testing my app, I found that when I delete a record and readded it, that record was given a new pid and the original pid was unusable/unreachable.
+This is highly inefficient at scale, so I decided to mark them as inactive so if they choose to register again, they will not have to jump through hoops to get registered again.
+Similar to pause membership plans.
+It will exist as a feature as long as database.db is not deleted after initial db population.

 - **Extra Credit - Dropdown Menu:** Even though I never used it while testing I implemented a dropdown menu just because for some reason, it is regarded as a complex html feature.
+This is on the landing page at path [localhost:5000/](http://localhost:5000/)

 ## Features
-- **Add Patient Page:**
+- **Add Patient Endpoint:**
   - Adds a new patient unless a duplicate active entry exists.
   - If a patient was previously deleted (marked inactive), reactivation occurs without assigning a new PID.
   - Displays an error alert (Bootstrap alert component) if a duplicate is detected.

-- **Delete Patient Page:**
+- **Delete Patient Endpoint:**
   - Deletes (soft deletes) a patient by marking the record inactive.
   - Displays an error alert if the patient does not exist.
   - Includes a "Clear Table" button that marks all patients inactive and shows a success alert.

 - **Bootstrap Integration:**
   - **CDN Links:** All HTML templates (e.g., `index.html`, `add.html`, and `delete.html`) load Bootstrap CSS and JavaScript via CDN.
   - **Modals:** Confirmation dialogs for adding and deleting patients are implemented using Bootstrap modals.
+I think it was a nice touch.
   - **Buttons and Alerts:** Bootstrap classes (e.g., `btn`, `alert`) are used to style buttons, alerts, and overall layout.
+My favorite style in buttons is the enlarge on hover which I always use in any personal project because it adds a layer of interactibility.

 ## How to Run the Project
+0. Unzip the downloaded file, by clicking extract, double clicking the zipped file on MacOS or using the terminal in Linux
+  - I think that graduate TAs know how to unzip files.
+1. **Double click on Pycharm icon to open the .app or .exe file**
+  - In the project side tab, click on Open with an icon that resembles the folder
+  - Navigate to the directory where ```Choudhary_UC_WPE``` was extracted
+  - On the bottom right of the screen, the 4th icon from the top is the terminal, click on it.
+  - Follow the instructions in the next section

-1. **Set Up Environment:**
+2. **Set Up Environment:**
    - Ensure Python is installed.
+   - Check by running
+      ```bash
+      python --version
+      ```
+      in the terminal or powershell
    - Create a virtual environment and activate it:
      ```bash
      # For MacOS